ExpressVPN Pros & Cons

 - Allows ExpressVPN to know what’s running on every server, with no inconsistencies

-For this review, we also uploaded ExpressVPN.exe to VirusTotal.com, a website designed to analyze suspicious applications for known malware.
-ExpressVPN’s results were totally clean – no viruses here.
+For this updated review, we also uploaded ExpressVPN.exe to VirusTotal.com, a website that scans applications for known malware.
+ExpressVPN’s results came back clean, with no viruses detected.

 The following table shows all of ExpressVPN’s device permissions and what they mean: